Tax Forms – due April 18, 2017 for 2016

 - determine if are eligible for tax treaty benefits or a standard deduction

-- prepares a completed federal tax form for you to print, sign, and mail in and what documents to attach to it.
+- prepare a completed federal tax form for you to print, sign, and mail in and what documents to attach to it.

 Q: How do I get started?

 A: After you receive your instructions and access code and have gathered the required documents (see next question below), go to www.glaciertax.com/login, hit the “create a new account” button, and type in your access code.
 You will then be asked to create your own personal, private login.
 Then login and begin answering the questions that are posed to you.

 Q: What documents do I need in order to use Glacier Tax Prep?

 - your GTP access code available from ISS

 - GTP instruction sheet given to eligible students

 - Social Security Number (SSN) or ITIN if you had any U.S. source income